Cooking Gorgeous

 Notes

-• Always be careful when adding the salt if using store-bought beef stock or stock cubes as they contain salt already.
+• Check the salt carefully if using store-bought beef stock or stock cubes.

 Nutrition